Alex-Hamblin/CGCourseProject/README.md

 **Texture**

 There are textures on all objects in the scene except for the monster, which is using the lighting Shaders.
 Which means over 90% of our scene has textures.
+Most textures in the scene can also freely be toggled on and off.

 **Lighting**